 Like Atlas VPN, for encryption and authentication, NordVPN uses AES-256 with SHA-384 authentication, as well as ChaCha20 with Poly1305 authentication.
 And their apps include kill switches along with the previously described Threat Protection.

 To increase the physical security of their network, NordVPN has moved to 100% diskless and colocated servers.
 They have successfully completed multiple third-party audits of the security and privacy protections of their service.
 This, combined with NordVPN’s long history of secure use, make us confident that your data is secure when using NordVPN.

 Logging and Privacy

 NordVPN is based in Panama, a privacy-friendly jurisdiction.
 The country is not a member of any international intelligence-gathering alliances and does not impose any data retention requirements on VPNs.
-In addition, NordVPN has a strong no-logs policy, which has been verified by third-party audits.
+In addition, NordVPN is a no logs VPN service that has been verified by third-party audits.

 Atlas VPN also has a strong no-logs policy.
 However, they have not yet had this policy confirmed by a third-party audit.
 More importantly, the company is based in the United States, one of the worst jurisdictions for online privacy.